pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 technical limitations as possible.

-To explain what I mean by this, allow me to give an example of my experience working on [the logo] for the Scholarly Commons (which has been backburnered while we have tried to come to a better understanding of what it is that we are actually defining).
-As I went along, I made a conscious effort to explain each step, question, and resulting decision of the design process.
+To explain what I mean by this, allow me to give an example of my experience designing [the logo] for the Scholarly Commons.
+As I went along, I made a conscious effort to explain each step, impression, question, and resulting decision of the design process.
 This is the spirit and culture of the commons!
 Done this way, the process is open, transparent, and invites participation.
-It is easy for anyone to say, 'Did you think about this or that?' and contribute in context.
+It is easy for anyone to ask, 'Did you think about this or that?' and contribute in context.
 It is easy for anyone to get involved in the design process, wherever and whenever the feel they have something to contribute.
-Obviously, doing this in a Google Doc is less than ideal, but I hope you can see what I am trying to show.
+Obviously, doing this with a Google Doc is less than ideal, but I hope you can see what I am trying to show.

 # Shared Practice